 For Shelridge, the years between 1960 and 2000 had seen times of highs and lows, successes and mere dreams, but consistent community loyalty, and finally in the 1980s the hope of expanding from nine to 18 holes was a done deal.
 Then, between 1989 and the mid-1990s a genuine turnaround in moral and facilities took place under a succession of presidents, Gerald LaMont, Dr. A.J.
 Monacelli Pat Petrie, Ronald L. Thomas (7 terms), plus supt.
 Ken McKeever, Bruce Foley Pro Dudley Jackson and some determined directors.
 As this update is written, one board member, Matt Bush, has just passed his fourth year as president.

-PGA professionals have played their part in the step-by-step growth of SCC over the past three decades ---notably George Moore and currently David Green, two blesses with special affection by the membership.
-Green has greatly expanded “family golf” among the membership, has welded a strong tie with the W.N.Y.
-Gold Association, and has added a full-time assistant pro, Jeremy Anderson.
+PGA professionals have played their part in the step-by-step growth of SCC over the past three decades ---notably George Moore and David Green, two blesses with special affection by the membership.
+Green greatly expanded “family golf” among the membership and welded strong ties with the W.N.Y.
+Golf Association, Buffalo District Golf Association, and New York State Golf Association.